 The purpose of the National Junior Honor Society (NJHS) is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship in the students.
 It is a national organization aimed at providing students with learning experiences especially in the area of community service.
 To be eligible for consideration, a student must have a grade point average of 3.5 or better throughout seventh-grade.
 In addition to scholarship, membership is based upon citizenship, leadership, service, and character.
 Students who meet the scholarship requirement will have an opportunity to complete a form detailing their accomplishments in and commitment to service, leadership, character, and citizenship.
 To become a member of NJHS, a student must be selected as a candidate by the SDMS faculty council and attend the induction ceremony in the spring.
 For further information, please contact NJHS Advisor, Mrs. Tammy Mullalley at firstname.lastname@example.org.

 Students on the SDMS Robotics Team will compete in VEX IQ Robotic Challenges.
 Team members will be building the robots based on specific criteria and constraints.
 Team members will be selected by the Robotic Team sponsors based on an interest inventory and entrance exam.
-For further information, please contact Miss McCune at firstname.lastname@example.org or Mrs. Andrew at email@example.com.
+For further information, please contact Miss McCune at email@example.com or Miss Courtney Cornett at firstname.lastname@example.org.

 S.A.D.D.
 (Students Against Destructive Decisions)